During the first 12 months (PGY-1) of general surgery, all residents spend one month on the adult urology service.

-You will have the opportunity to take courses in laser technique, laparoscopy, computer training, microsurgical technique and basic and advanced cardiac life support.
+You also have the opportunity to take courses in laser technique, laparoscopy, computer training, microsurgical technique, and basic and advanced cardiac life support.

-Your call schedule will vary by individual rotation.
-Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education.
-On average, you will be on call no more than every fourth night and every fourth weekend.
-Currently, residents take call from home (with the exception of the preliminary surgery residents).
+Your call schedule varies by individual rotation.
+Mayo Clinic follows the recommendations of the ACGME.
+On average, you are on call no more than every fourth night and every fourth weekend.
+Currently, residents take call from home, with the exception of the preliminary surgery residents.

-Residents will be given the opportunity to serve on administrative committees geared toward their particular areas of interest.
+Residents are given the opportunity to serve on administrative committees geared toward their particular areas of interest.

-Case presentations in Clinical Pathologic Conference (CPC) style are an integral part of Urology Grand Rounds, Urology Imaging and Tumor Board conferences.
+Case presentations in clinical pathologic conference style are an integral part of Urology Grand Rounds, urology imaging conferences and tumor board conferences.

-You will have the opportunity to teach Mayo Medical School students and visiting students from other medical schools through bedside instruction and formal didactic lectures.
-As chief resident, you will supervise junior residents in the clinic and operating room.
-You will also share administrative responsibilities.
-The chief resident may act as a teaching surgeon to the junior residents in less complex cases and will be responsible for the organization and management of the inpatient service.
+You have the opportunity to teach Mayo Medical School students and visiting students from other medical schools through bedside instruction and formal didactic lectures.
+As chief resident, you supervise junior residents in the clinic and operating room.
+You also share administrative responsibilities.
+The chief resident may act as a teaching surgeon to the junior residents in less complex cases and is responsible for the organization and management of the inpatient service.

 Urology Grand Rounds are held weekly and are designed to incorporate current topics in urology, genitourinary imaging and uropathology as well as management, morbidity and mortality conferences.

-To ensure you acquire a thorough knowledge of urology fundamentals and develop superior technical skills, your performance will be monitored carefully during the course of your residency training.
-You will be evaluated formally by your supervising faculty member after each clinical rotation.
+To ensure you acquire a thorough knowledge of urology fundamentals and develop superior technical skills, your performance is monitored carefully during the course of your residency training.
+You are evaluated formally by your supervising faculty member after each clinical rotation.

-In accordance with Accreditation Council for Graduate Medical Education (ACGME) Urology Residency Review Committee guidelines, you will meet with your program director at least twice annually to review your evaluations and discuss any issues of concern.
-In addition, you will regularly evaluate the faculty and program to ensure that your educational needs are being met.
-Your evaluations of the faculty and program will be conducted in a manner that ensures confidentiality.
+In accordance with ACGME Urology Residency Review Committee guidelines, you meet with your program director at least twice annually to review your evaluations and discuss any issues of concern.
+In addition, you regularly evaluate the faculty and program to ensure that your educational needs are being met.
+Your evaluations of the faculty and program are conducted in a manner that ensures confidentiality.

-You will meet periodically with various faculty members, administrators and the residency program director to discuss your individual career goals.
+You meet periodically with various faculty members, administrators and the residency program director to discuss your individual career goals.
 Mayo Clinic recruits many of its staff physicians from its own training programs.
-Thus, when you successfully complete the Urology Residency Program, job opportunities may be available at one of Mayo Clinic's group practices.
+Therefore, when you successfully complete the Urology Residency, job opportunities may be available at one of Mayo Clinic's group practices.

-At the conclusion of your urology residency, you may wish to continue your graduate medical education at Mayo Graduate School of Medicine.
+At the conclusion of the Urology Residency, you may wish to continue your graduate medical education at Mayo School of Graduate Medical Education.

-A post-residency training fellowship position is offered in a subspecialty area of urology.
-This fellowship emphasizes clinical training in all aspects of a particular subspecialty, but can be tailored to your specific career requirements and interests.
-The fellowship offered at Mayo Clinic is:
+A post-residency training fellowship position is offered in urologic oncology at Mayo Clinic's campus in Rochester, Minnesota.
+This fellowship emphasizes clinical training in all aspects of urologic oncology, but can be tailored to your specific career requirements and interests.
+For more information, see Urologic Oncology Fellowship (Minnesota).